 The other?
 Always make time for them.
-Even though they are young, one year old, two years old, three years old- it’s not that they are going to remember and think, “You never spend time with me, dad!”
+Even though they are young, one year old, two years old, three years old- it’s not that they are going to remember and think, "You never spend time with me, dad!"
 It’s the fact that they get used to you being around.
-Even if it’s one hour a day, that is going to mold them so much to be better parents as well, and they are going to be better, more responsible kids.
+Even if it’s one hour a day, that will mold them so much to be better parents as well, and they are going to be better, more responsible kids.
 Always take in an hour or two a day to spend time with them.
 It really helps out.
 It really helps nurture them, and it gets their brain patterns in the right direction.

 PWS: That’s really sound advice.
 Have you encouraged your kids to go a similar path as you by going into sports or wrestling?

 KURT ANGLE: You know what?
 I have, and unfortunately, my two older kids don’t live with me, so I have no control over that.
 They both have dabbled in sports.
 My son Kody will most likely become a pro wrestler, which I’m not, you know, I can’t tell him what to do.
 He’s only ten years old.
 But he is just so obsessed with it.
 He also has autism, and he is a special kid.
 I love him to death.
-He’s a really good kid.
+He’s a terrific kid.
 He’s more interested in pro wrestling than any other sports.

 My daughter Kyra was an incredible tennis player.
 What made her want to stop?
 I don’t know, but I don’t have control over them.

 I do, however, have control over my three other little ones.
 That’s Giuliana, Sophia, and Nikoletta.
 They will play sports.
-If it was important in my upbringing, it will be important in this family and in this house.
+If it was important in my upbringing, it will be important in this family and this house.
 My Sophia, my four-year-old, I’m already taking her to wrestling school.
 My brother has a wrestling school.
 She’s a really physical girl.
 The US Olympic team now has women wrestling, and this is more her cup of tea.
 The other two love princesses, but my Sophia?
 She likes to kick ass! (laughs)

 PWS: (laughs) Good on her.
-I look forward to hearing about her in ten to twelve years from now!
+I look forward to hearing about her ten to twelve years from now!

 Kurt Angle on WWE Hall of Fame Induction